MeltyPlayer/awesome-game-file-formats/README.md

   - https://github.com/PistonMiner/ttyd-tools

 ### JSYSTEM
-*"Nintendo's in-house middleware which was used to develop a number of games for the GameCube and Wii era.*
+*"Nintendo's in-house middleware which was used to develop a number of games for the GameCube and Wii era."*
  - http://amnoid.de/gc
  - https://github.com/blank63/j3dview
  - https://github.com/LordNed/J3D-Model-Viewer